Bonifatius94/nwins/README.md

 docker run --name training_001 nwins 00_rand_vs_rand.json
 ```

-4) Create your own experiments with Docker-Compose (see the experiments directory for further information).
-Here's an example configuration (taken from experiments/train-sarsalambda/experiment_06):
+4) Create your own experiments with Docker-Compose.
+Here's an example how it could look like:
 ```yaml
 version: "2"